“Regret blunders for decades? Unfortunately, that could happen.”

 The Federal Minister of Health also agreed with this assessment.
 “Is correct.
 Unfortunately, that could happen,” Lauterbach wrote on Twitter.
 With “every autumn” the number of infections would increase again and thus the long-Covid cases would also increase.
 As a result of an illness with the coronavirus, persistent symptoms are not uncommon – depending on the risk factors, these can be extremely stressful.
 “Medicines must be developed against this,” stated the minister, “vaccination alone is not enough.”

-The reactions on the platform regarding this finding were not positive for Lauterbach.
+The reactions on the platform regarding this statement were not positive for Lauterbach.
 “Yeah hey, unfortunately it could come.
 If only there was something you could do!
-If only there was a government!” was one user’s scathing reply regarding the turmoil of current public health policy.
+If only we had a government!” was one user’s scathing reply regarding the turmoil of current public health policy.

 Other comments follow this horn.
 “It would be better to prevent this disease in the first place than to develop drugs against Long-Covid.
 Through compulsory masks, better vaccines and medicines […], which quickly lower the viral load in the event of infection,” said one angry user.
 But while some posts insinuated Lauterbach’s tweet for lobbying reasons – “How much did you get?” – many users are apparently tired of the politician’s warnings.
 “Are you really living in constant panic and fear or are you just pretending because politically you can only survive with constant scaremongering?” (askl)